TheHmm/livestream/back/README.md

 npm run start
 ```

 Strapi will start on the port configured in the .env file.
-If any errors occur with initializing mux or mollie clients, it will throw an error and exit.
+If any errors occur with initializing mux client, it will throw an error and exit.

 ## Apache / Nginx Configuration